ekhmoi/what-appears/1_chapters/04-working-with-difficulty/09-recap.md

-## Part III Recap: Working With Difficulty Inside Experience
+## Part IV Recap: Working With Difficulty Inside Experience

-Part III was about moving from **description** to **doing**.
+Part IV was about moving from **description** to **doing**.

-Given everything from Parts I & II — field, self, story, feelings, uncertainty — we asked:
+Given everything from Parts II & III — field, self, story, feelings, uncertainty — we asked:

 > When the field is in a painful, stuck configuration,
 > what moves are actually available from the inside?